 Of course, Alcide seemed to be the kind of man who would talk openly about any topic with someone he wanted more sex with.
 That made him a disloyal bastard, but he was—at least—a completely predictable one.

-That said, I hope that you enjoyed this dive back in.
-Yes-Eric and Sookie are putting on a show for Victor’s spy, so don’t get all nervous and think that Eric suddenly turned on Sookie for some reason.
+A/N: Yes-Eric and Sookie are putting on a show for Victor’s spy, so don’t get all nervous and think that Eric suddenly turned on Sookie for some reason.
 You might remember that-at the end of the last chapter (I know it was a long time ago)-Eric, Sookie, Bob, and Amelia were working on a plan to defeat Victor and Felipe.
 Let’s call this phase one.
 As for Sandra?
 Well-I struggled w/ the idea of whether to have Alcide “agree” to an affair with her.
 But Alcide became a pretty shady character in my eyes in the books, especially the one within which this story is set.
 So I went with that idea.

 As always, I have to thank Kleannhouse and Sephrenia for their contributions to this story!!!!